Travelling independently in China was hard. Perhaps the hardest travelling I’ve done in a long, long time. But that’s not to say it wasn’t worth it.

 We were wrong.

 The Chinese, in general, have about as much understanding of English as we do of Mandarin.
-This is made all the more harder given that you can’t guess what a word means as letters are replaced by symbols.
+This is made harder given that you can’t guess what a word means as letters are replaced by symbols.
 Even if you have Google translate (if you’ve got a VPN and can access Google), it just doesn’t work for Mandarin.

 Be prepared for this barrier and work on your acting and you’ll get by.
 If you are really stuck then find someone between the ages of 15-30 and they’ll probably know enough English to help you out.
 Otherwise put together some useful phrases with some English speaking hostel staff such as “I want to get the train/bus to…” and “where’s the toilet?”